-Over the past decade, the MSCI USA Total Shareholder Yield Index has outperformed the broader stock market, delivering annualized returns of 8.07% per year compared to 6.99% per year for the MSCI USA Index.
+Since inception, the MSCI USA Total Shareholder Yield Index has outperformed the broader stock market, delivering annualized returns of 7.47% per year compared with 6.74% for the MSCI USA Index.

 A significant component of shareholder yield is share repurchases.
 Share repurchases occur when a company buys back its stock for cancellation, increasing the part ownership of each continuing shareholders.
 Importantly, share repurchases are significantly more effective during bear markets than during bull markets because the same dollar value of share repurchases can buy back a larger amount of company stock.